ghc-proposals/ghc-proposals/proposals/0000-integer-openssl.rst

 Unresolved questions
 --------------------

-What's the "portable" interface including?
+What does the "portable" interface include?
 Right now there is code in ``base`` which does not only include ``GHC.Integer`` but also ``GHC.Integer.Logarithms`` and even ``GHC.Integer.Logarithms.Internals``.